Oneo64/Starlattice/Characters/Nevon.md

 	<tr> <td>Eye color</td> <td>Dark green</td> </tr>
 </tbody></table>

-Nevon is a man from Doryamut.
-He works as a programmer in the Kagalarian Military and is currently working on the battle automaton Kag Yakader.
+Nevon is a programmer in the Kagalarian Military and is currently working on the battle automaton Kag Yakader.
+He grew up in Doryamut.

 ## Appearance
 Nevon has medium-length brown hair, dark green eyes, and fair skin.
 He wears a dark blue overcoat, dark grey pants, and a pair of black boots.
 His eyes are downturned, and his eyebrows are thick.